alexnodeland/vanilla-react/README.md

 To add new actions:

-1. Define a new function that performs the desired action
+1. Define a new function that performs the desired action in `tools.py`
 2. Register the function in the `main` function using:

     ```python
     action_registry.register("action_name", action_function)
     ```

-3. Update the `action_prompt` in `config` to include the new action.
+3. Update the `action_prompt` in `config.py` to include the new action.

 ## ⚠️ Limitations

-- Currently uses a fixed model ("gpt-4o") and temperature (0).
 - Wikipedia searches are limited to the first result's snippet
 - Tools can only accept a single string as input
 - The `main` function doesn't handle follow up questions or context, though this is supported by the framework.